havet/Dicelist/Swedish/Old/ReadMe.txt

 Advice
 ======
-The list for 5 dice contains 7776 words of 2-6 letters, while the list for 4 dice contains 1296 words of 2-4 letters.
+The list for 5 dices contains 7776 words of 2-6 letters, while the list for 4 dices contains 1296 words of 2-4 letters.

-Preferably, use the list for 5 dice.
+Preferably, use the list for 5 dices.
 Then you have to remember just 6 words.
-If it's important to you that the words are short and not uncommon, use the short list for 4 dice instead.
+If it's important to you that the words are short and not uncommon, use the short list for 4 dices instead.
 Then you have to remember 8 words, but they are more current.

 If you get some words you don't recognize in your password, or don't know what